lucasvegi/Elixir-Refactorings/README.md

 [▲ back to Index](#table-of-contents)
 ___

-## Elixir-Specific Refactorings
+## Erlang-Specific Refactorings

-Elixir-specific refactorings are those that use programming resources exclusive to Elixir or the Erlang ecosystem (e.g., OTP).
-In this section, 11 different refactorings classified as Elixir-specific are explained and exemplified:
+Erlang-specific refactorings are those that use programming features unique to the Erlang ecosystem (e.g., OTP, typespecs, and behaviours).
+In this section, 11 different refactorings classified as Erlang-specific are explained and exemplified:

 ### Generate function specification

-* __Category:__ Elixir-specific Refactorings*.
+* __Category:__ Erlang-specific Refactorings*.

 * __Motivation:__ Despite being a dynamically-typed language, Elixir offers a feature to compensate for the lack of a static type system.
 By using ``Typespecs``, we can specify the types of each function parameter and of the return value.
 Utilizing this Elixir feature not only improves documentation, but also can enhance code readability and prepare it to be analyzed for tools like [Dialyzer][Dialyzer], enabling the detection of type inconsistencies, and potential bugs.
 The goal of this refactoring is simply to use ``Typespecs`` in a function to promote the aforementioned benefits of using this feature.